rajneesh4500/rajneesh4500.github.io/projects.md

 + Board checks after fabrication

 As of now the project is currently in hold.
-I would have to take out time to get it done soon. <a href="https://github.com/suyashsingh/stm32f070-board" title="hardware design files for STM32F070 board designed by Suyash Singh Bitti" target="_blank">Here is the link to the project page on github</a>.
+I would have to take out time to get it done soon. <a href="https://github.com/suyashsingh/stm32f070-board" title="hardware design files for STM32F070 board designed by Venkat Rajneesh" target="_blank">Here is the link to the project page on github</a>.

 ## Realtime CAN Data Dashboard
 This was my major project for completion of PG Diploma in Embedded system Design